Neural Image Compression and Explanation: The NICE Framework

 where $\sigma(t)=1/(1+\exp(-t))$ is the sigmoid function, $\mathcal{L}_D$ measures how well the classifier fits to training data $D$, $\mathcal{L}_C$ measures the expected number of non-zeros in $\bs{z}$, and $\beta=2/3$, $\gamma = -0.1$ and $\zeta = 1.1$ are the typical parameters of the hard concrete distribution.
+Function $g(\cdot)$ is a hard-sigmoid function that bounds the stretched concrete distribution between 0 and 1.
 For more details on the hard concrete gradient estimator, we refer the readers to~\cite{Louizos2017}.
 With this reparameterization, the surrogate loss function~(\ref{eq:loss_hc}) is differentiable w.r.t. its parameters.